radhigulati/crumblybynature/content/blog/big-o/index.md

 ![alt text](bigograph.png)
 (The graph is from Jose Portilla's course on Data Structures and algorithms on Udemy)

 What exactly are we looking at?
-We see that the x-axis of the graph is labeled `n` and the y-axis is labeled 'relative runtime.'
+We see that the x-axis of the graph is labeled `n` and the y-axis is labeled `relative runtime`.

-That means, as `n` increases, so does their runtime, for the most part.
+That means, as `n` increases, so does its runtime, for the most part.

 With Big O, we are measuring how fast an algorithm _grows_.
 That can sound confusing at first so let's go through some examples of the most common Big O's.